 Within the landfills, leachate is primarily produced by the percolation of precipitation through the refuse, while moisture present in the refuse upon arrival at the landfills also contributes to the production of leachate.
 An engineered clay liner system was constructed within the East and South Landfills to contain and isolate the leachate from the natural environment.
-A leachate collection system (LCS) constructed on the clay liner collects the leachate and discharges it to on-site lagoons where it is aerated and eventually discharged to the sanitary sewer for treatment.
+A leachate collection system (LCS) constructed on the clay liner collects the leachate and discharges it to on-site lagoons where it is aerated and eventually discharged to the sanitary sewer for treatment at the Port Weller, Wastewater Treatment plant in St. Catharines.
 The Closed West Landfill operates on a different design, where pumping from a network of leachate wells is undertaken on an on-going basis to minimize leachate mounding within the waste fill.
 The leachate from the Closed West Landfill is also directed to the on-site lagoons.